• Home

 Sardis - The Dead Church

 The city of Sardis was nearly 1500 years old when John wrote this letter.
-It was just 50 miles east of Ephesus but was at a fork in the road from Smyrna and Pergamum, on the way to Colossae.
-This, and the fact it was also near the Hermus river, made it a major trade city and important to the region.
-Sardis had become a city known for its wealth but also for its softness; it lacked discipline or dedication to anything.
-As John writes these words, the city of Sardis had already seen it's best days.
+It was just 50 miles east of Ephesus but was at a fork in the road from Smyrna and Pergamum on the way to Colossae.
+This, and the fact it was also near the Hermus River, made it a major trade city and important to the region.
+Sardis had become a city known for its wealth but also for its softness.
+It lacked discipline or dedication to anything.
+As John wrote these words, the city of Sardis had already seen its best days.
 It was a shadow of its former glory.

-Back about 550 BC King Croesus ruled this area.
+Back about 550 BC, King Croesus ruled this area.
 He was a very rich king.
 This king is credited as the first to ever mint coins.
 These coins were minted in Sardis from a material called Electrum.
 This was a mixture of silver and gold that was found naturally in the river that ran through Sardis.
 The legends from that time say that the gold in the river came from King Midas.
-Since Midas was cursed with the golden touch he washed in that river in an attempt to rid himself of it.
-The people of that area flocked to the river, placed their sheepskins in the water to collect the gold dust they believed had washed off King Midas.
-This vast wealth of easy money made the area and specifically the city of Sardis one well known for its luxury and soft life.
-Along with that came a self-centeredness, arrogance and reliance on money, as so often is true.
+Since Midas was cursed with the golden touch, he washed in that river in an attempt to rid himself of it.
+The people of that area flocked to the river and placed their sheepskins in the water to collect the gold dust they believed had washed off King Midas.
+This vast wealth of easy money made the area, specifically the city of Sardis, well known for its luxury and soft life.
+This wealth created an affluent culture accompanied by self-centeredness, arrogance, and reliance on wealth alone.
 Typically, the people of Sardis had little or no concern outside their own comfort.

 Sardis was in its glory and prominence between 300 and 600 BC.
 The city was the capital of Lydia, the region of what we know of as Turkey.
-This wealthy city built a temple to the goddess Cybele that was the eighth largest temple in the Greek world.
+This wealthy city built a temple to the goddess Cybele, which was the eighth-largest temple in the Greek world.
 It was twice as large as the Parthenon in Athens.
 This temple had columns 80' high and 6 feet in diameter.
 Cybele was worshiped with various kinds of sexual immorality and impurity.
-In the Roman era, this same temple was expanded and then used also for the imperial cult worship.
+In the Roman era, this same temple was expanded and then used also for imperial cult worship.
 This was where the Roman emperors were worshiped as gods.

 There was a common association of Sardis with easy money.
-Sardis was a city of the wealth, decadence, laziness and arrogance.
-Right in the middle of all that worldliness was the church and all those things were taking their toll on it.
+Sardis was a city of wealth, decadence, laziness, and arrogance.
+Right in the middle of all that worldliness was the church, and all those things were taking their toll on it.
 Sardis was known as the dead or the feeble church.
-Today the city is known as Sart.
-One traveler described it as "a miserable village, comprising only a few wretched cottages, occupied by Turks and Greeks."
+Today, the city is known as Sart.
+One traveler described it as “a miserable village, comprising only a few wretched cottages, occupied by Turks and Greeks.”

 Revelation 3:1

-How would you like to have been a member of "The dead church"?
+How would you like to have been a member of “The dead church?”
 Those were real people there, with families and jobs and lives.
-These cities were great to find other like-minded followers of Christ, but they were full of paganism that bled into the church.
+These cities were great for finding other like-minded followers of Christ, but they were full of paganism that bled into the church.
 In many ways, Sardis was a great place for a church to minister to the lost.
-However, it seems the church wasn't ministering well.
+However, it seems the church wasn’t ministering well.
 We can imagine the population of that city would be a tough crowd to bring the gospel to.
 They had found all their sufficiency in wealth.

 But those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition.
 10 For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows.
 (1 Timothy 6:9-10)

-Jesus presented Himself to messenger and his church as the one who possessed the seven Spirits of God and the seven stars.
-These names were used to characterize Jesus as the One who walked among the lampstands (churches).
-The seven Spirits extend grace and peace from the before the throne of God.
-This is not likely to mean there were 7 specific spirits but represent the infinite Spirit of God in His completeness and perfection.
-God could not be categorized and defined by any number of spirits, in any complete way, by listing just seven attributes to describe His Holy Spirit.
+Jesus presented Himself to the messenger and his church as the one who possessed the seven Spirits of God and the seven stars.
+These names were used first in chapter one to characterize Jesus as the One who walked among the lampstands (churches).

-Sardis would place a value on anything they could see or touch.
-They could influence it, rent it or just outright buy it.
+Sardis valued anything they could see or touch.
+They were engaged in whatever they could influence, rent, or buy.
 What value would they place on He who has the seven Spirits?
-They could not see the Spirit, influence or manipulate Him.
-Jesus presents Himself in a way that sets Him far and away from their life.
+They could not see the Spirit.
+They couldn’t influence or manipulate Him.
+Jesus presents Himself in a way that sets Him far and away from their lives.

-The 'name' of the church of Sardis is its reputation.
-They had a reputation of being alive.
+Saris had a reputation for being alive.
 In spite of their reputation, Jesus said they were dead.

-True life is given by God, it comes from forgiveness of sins.
+True life is given by God; it comes from the forgiveness of sins.
 It is a supernatural work of God.
-When you stand in new life, the life you once lived looks so foreign.
-You were the walking, spiritual dead and didn't know it.
+When you stand in a new life, the life you once lived looks so foreign.
+You were the walking, spiritually dead, and didn’t know it.
 Can you look back and see the old, dead life you once lived?

 13 And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, 14 having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.
 15 Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it.
 (Colossians 2:13-15)

 Christ makes us alive in Him.
-The condemnation we once walked in was lifted when all the sins we committed were nailed to the cross in Christ.
+The condemnation we once walked in was lifted when all our sins were nailed to the cross in Christ.
 No accusation can be brought to us.
 If this church of Sardis is full of believers in Jesus Christ, how can it be dead?

-Someone once said that a ministry goes through 4 stages.
-It starts with a man; becomes a movement; then a machine and finally a monument.
-It appears the church of Sardis had become a monument of its past as the body had become like the city.
+Someone once said that a ministry goes through four stages.
+What started with a man became a movement, then a machine, and finally, a monument.
+It appears that the church of Sardis had become a monument to its past.
+It was dying with the city.

 • Pergamum was compromised and warned to turn back.